stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/grant/grant_options/index.md

 <tr id="parameter-bulkGrantType">
     <td><CopyableCode code="bulkGrantType" /></td>
     <td><code>string</code></td>
-    <td>String that species whether this group privilege should be on ALL or FUTURE resources of the specified plural type (example: all, enum: [all, future])</td>
+    <td>String that species whether this group privilege should be on ALL or FUTURE resources of the specified plural type</td>
 </tr>
 <tr id="parameter-endpoint">
     <td><CopyableCode code="endpoint" /></td>